 Mid-term examinations are given at mid semester.
-Final examinations are scheduled at the end of the semester.
+Final examinations are completed during the last scheduled class.
 Students who, for valid reasons, cannot take the scheduled examination, will secure permission for a deferred examination from the Provost/Vice President of Academic Affairs.
 Deferred examinations are held within two weeks of the scheduled Final Examination.
-A time extension may be granted upon the recommendation of the faculty and approval of the Provost/Vice President of Academic Affairs.
+A time extension may be granted upon the recommendation of the faculty and approval of the Provost/ Vice President of Academic Affairs.
 Failure to take a deferred examination within two weeks will automatically result in a failing grade for the course.